curtsheller/notes/Database/LU-Export-Import.md

 # MySQL: LearningUkulele.com Export and Local Import

+# 2025 - Not usin MySQL - using SQLite.

 - [ ] Change the *export file name* and .*env database name* for all references

 - [ ] forge-ALL-lu_2024_11_04_0930.sql